-We show how TER stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Production Equipment industry.
+We show how TER stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Instrument Manufacturing for Measuring and Testing Electricity and Electrical Signals industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Teradyne brings high-quality innovations such as smart devices, life-saving medical equipment and data storage systems to market, faster.
 Its advanced test solutions for semiconductors, electronic systems, wireless devices and more ensure that products perform as they were designed.
 Its Industrial Automation offerings include collaborative and mobile robots that help manufacturers of all sizes improve productivity and lower costs.
 In 2019, Teradyne had revenue of $2.3 billion and today employs 5,500 people worldwide.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)